transition-zero/.github/profile/README.md

 ## Who We Are

-Founded in 2020, we are a small team of data scientists, engineers, advocates, and communicators headquartered in London, UK, with teams in the United States and Singapore.
+Founded in 2020, we are a small team of data scientists, engineers, analysts, and communicators headquartered in London, UK, with teams in the United States and Singapore.

 ## Join Us!